Home

 family grew, our Easter tree has become a part of our yearly celebrations.

-or when she baked.
+and when she baked.
 This ritual started about a two months before Easter would arrive on the calendar.
 The

 shells where dried.
 Then carefully any dried material was removed from the inside.
 The tricky part was poking